majid-2002/ChatApp/README.md

-# A simple Grup ChatApp using Socket.io
+# A simple group ChatApp using Socket.io